lschierer/RUT/packages/luke/20050710/notes-from-the-the-last-few-weeks-of-learning.md

 ---

-title: Notes from the the last few weeks of learning
+title: "Notes from the the last few weeks of learning"
 date: 2005-07-10 02:27:25
 tags:
   -  morality-religion